 Nearly all domestic animals are traded there – all breeds of dogs, camels, buffaloes, horses, birds and poultry.
-However, the area that attracts the biggest crowd is the one where elephants are lined up for sale and the mela is the only one where such a large number of elephants is sold.
+The area that attracts the biggest crowd is the one where elephants are lined up for sale and the mela is the only one where such a large number of elephants is sold.
 Apart from the animals countless goods and services are offered and traded, such as clothing, beauty products, food, electronics and cars.

 Together with commercial activities there are many entertainment options available.
 A festive, carnival atmosphere prevails – giant ferries wheels, numerous rides, wells of deaths, circuses and various performance shows offer amusement for families, children, women and men.